 You don’t even necessarily need a physical premise like a restaurant or shop.
 You could be an online business that pays to install digital advertising screens in locations targeted for an audience or chosen by footfall.
 Don’t just think billboards – you could approach other small businesses and offer to pay for screen installation in their window.
 The trade off?
 Give them a cut of ad revenue or invite them to show their own marketing content on the screens.
 This works great for businesses based in remote locations, looking to tap into concentrated audiences.

 Pricing sponsorship on your digital advertising screens can be tricky.
 Industries with more expensive products or services will obviously pay a higher premium; larger networks attract bigger deals, and factors such as the frequency of footfall or content impressions all play significant parts.
 It’s easiest to start with covering your costs and then scale up, depending on the ambition of your revenue targets.
-The below case study assumes as cost TrouDigital’s advertising support package, for one signage license, which comes to £45/month (more on this later).
+The below case study assumes as cost TrouDigital’s standard signage license, which comes to £18/month (more on this later).
 Please note: the one-off price of the media player at £165+VAT is not included as this would not be a recurring cost.

 I run a hotel and want to generate revenue on a screen in reception.
-I could cover the cost of my signage with a single advertiser at £50/month – or I could secure two at a very manageable £25/month each.
+I could cover the cost of my signage license with a single advertiser at £25/month.

 As a hotel, my ideal sponsors would be local restaurants or organisers providing events or entertainment to my guests.
 That way, the adverts would be genuinely useful to my customers.
 What’s more, my customer base is their target audience so the proposition, even for the tightest of sponsors would be an attractive one.

 From the advertiser’s perspective – say a restaurant – a £25/month sponsorship fee would be covered if their adverts only generated a single dinner sale all month.
 Using this, we have a base point for a starting sponsorship package.